Quantifiers are very simple from the first sight, but in fact they can be tricky.

 These common words do not make it obvious why the regexp fails, so let’s elaborate how the search works for the pattern

-The regular expression engine tries to find it on 0-th position of the source string, but there’s
+The regular expression engine tries to find it at the zero position of the source string

-Then it advances: goes to the 1st, 2nd positions in the source string and tries to find the pattern there, and finally finds the quote at the 3rd position:
+Then it advances: goes to the next positions in the source string and tries to find the first character of the pattern there, and finally finds the quote at the 3rd position:

 In our case the next pattern character is